Seek a challenging and rewarding career providing pre-hospital emergency care through the Emergency Medical Technician (EMT) program.

 Emergency Medical Technicians are in great demand.
 As advances in patient care technologies and therapies occur, the role of the paramedic will expand to meet the challenges.

-Please note that there is an application process for the EMT-I and EMT-P programs.
-Please attend an information session to learn more.
+**There is an application process for the EMT-I and EMT-P programs.
+Attend an information session to learn more.
 All applicants must take the Arithmetic Placement test and score a 27 or higher by the application deadline.

 Anne Arundel Community College offers a three-level career ladder in the EMT field:

 Complete the 54-credit four-semester paramedic program to receive a college certificate and be eligible to sit for the national and state EMT-Paramedic exams.
 Or complete the 70-credit EMT-Paramedic Associate of Applied Science degree program.
 Graduates may transfer up to 60 credits to UMBC's Emergency Health Services program.
-Approved by the Maryland Institute for Emergency Medical Services Systems (MIEMSS), the EMT programs meet the new national Department of Transportation (DOT) curriculum standards.
+Approved by the Maryland Institute for Emergency Medical Services Systems (MIEMSS), the EMT programs meet the new national EMS Education Standards.

 Career opportunities: Work in fire and emergency medical services departments, inter-hospital transport, industry and health care facilities.